 Vitamin K2 is particularly important for the distribution of calcium to our bone tissue.
-Our bone tissue is broken down and built up all the time.
-Whether it is the breakdown or build up of bone tissue dominating the bones depends on our age, activity level, and diet affect the process.
+Our bone tissue is broken down and reconstructed in a continuous cycle.
+Our age, activity level, and diet affect the process.
 This becomes increasingly important when we grow older, because after the age of 30-35 years, we start to lose bone mass.
 We can slow down the process by making the right lifestyle choices.
-It is especially vitamin K2 that takes part in the transport of calcium into the bone tissue.
+It is especially vitamin K2 that supports the transport of calcium into the bone tissue.
 The bone-forming cells are called osteoblasts.
-They produce a protein called osteocalcin activated by vitamin K, thus helping to take calcium from the blood and blood vessels and bind it into the bone tissue, thereby supporting the normal bone function.
+They produce a protein called osteocalcin that is activated by vitamin K. This activation is important for the transport of calcium from the blood and blood vessels and the process of embedding calcium into the bone tissue to support normal bone function.

 Vitamin K and coagulation

-Vitamin K is also a necessary factor in the complicated coagulation process.
+Vitamin K is also a necessary factor in the intricate coagulation process.
 Vitamin K is necessary for the formation of prothrombin and various coagulation factors called coagulation factor VII, coagulation factor IX, and coagulation factor X.

 Good sources of vitamin K2 from the diet

-Vitamin K1 is found in plants and especially in avocado, broccoli, cabbage, spinach and green beans.
+Vitamin K1 is found in vegetable sources, especially in such things as avocado, broccoli, cabbage, spinach, and green beans.

-In the diet, vitamin K2 is predominantly found in animal food, that is, in meat, liver, eggs, dairy products, but also in fermented soy products, cheese and sauerkraut.
+In the diet, vitamin K2 is predominantly found in animal foods like meat, liver, eggs, and dairy products.
+However, it is also present in fermented soy products, cheese, and sauerkraut.

-In animal food, the content of vitamin K2 is predominantly MK-4, whereas bacteria predominantly produce the MK-7 form.
+In animal foods, vitamin K2 is predominantly in the form of MK-4, whereas bacteria mainly produce the MK-7 form.

 Vitamin K and intestinal bacteria

-Fruits and vegetables that nourish the bowel's benign bacteria predominantly contains vitamin K1 versus vitamin K2.
-However, these intestinal bacteria produce a little vitamin K2, although the amount is insufficient to cover the body's needs.
+Fruits and vegetables that nourish the bowel's benign bacteria primarily contain vitamin K1 rather than vitamin K2.
+However, these intestinal bacteria produce a little vitamin K2, although the amount not sufficient to cover the body's needs.
 A fiber-rich diet benefits the body's benign bacteria.

 The European Food Safety Authority (EFSA) has evaluated the evidence behind vitamin K and has acknowledged the following claims: